hmrc/ctc-traders-phase5-testing-guide/source/documentation/index.md

 ### UK cutover from NCTS4 to NCTS5

-After NCTS5 goes live on 16 November 2023, there will be a cutover period during which:
+After the UK NCTS5 service goes live, there will be a cutover period during which:

 - the NCTS4 service will continue running only to deal with in-flight transit declarations submitted before the go-live date
 - the NCTS5 service will handle all new transit declarations submitted from the go-live date onwards